dmbarbour/awelon/AboutAO.md

 * words cannot contain `"`, `[`, `]`, `(`, `|`, `)`
 * words cannot contain whitespace or control characters

-Other than that, a programming environment might add a few extra constraints (e.g. so words can be used in URLs), or might unify or normalize some words.
+Other than that, words are generally allowed.
+A programming environment might encourage a few extra constraints (e.g. so words can be used in URLs), or might unify or normalize some words.
 But most words should be allowed.

 ### Structural, Type-Directed Editing